-The monastery on Djanavara hill was one of the biggest and the most impressive Early Christian complexes not only in Varna region but in the northeastern Balkans.
-It was situated seven kilometers from the ancient city and not far from the renowned Via Pontica - a road along the western Black Sea Coast between the Danube Delta and Constantinople.
+The monastery on Djanavara Hill was one of the biggest and the most impressive Early Christian complexes not only in the Varna region but in the northeastern Balkans.
+It was situated 7 km from the ancient city and not far from the renowned Via Pontica - a road along the western Black Sea Coast between the Danube Delta and Constantinople.
 The remains of the monastery were discovered in the beginning of the 20th c. by one of the founders of the Bulgarian Archaeology and Varna Archaeological Museum, Hermenegild Skorpil.
 He excavated the monastery church which had an unusual ground plan which parallels those outside the Balkans, in Asia Minor and the Near East.
 The church's monumental architecture, colorful mosaics and beautiful marble decorations were impressive but the most breathtaking find was hidden under the altar.
 In the underground crypt, Skorpil discovered relics (bones) of a saint in an elaborated golden reliquary decorated with semi-precious stones.
 The reliquary was placed in a small silver sarcophagus-shaped box, placed in another one made of fine white marble.